-- Keep in mind that it’s a beta and nothing is final before it’s live.
+- Nothing is final before it’s live.

-- Being a beta tester is more like a job than something you do just cause it’s fun
+- Being a beta tester is more like a job than something you do just cause it’s fun.

 - The beta test is designed to find bugs, issues that have made it past internal testing.

-- Instead of complaining out loud or in the chat, report your problem by using the feedback survey or the official beta testing forums, and be constructive!
+- Instead of complaining out loud or in the chat, report your problem by using the feedback survey or the official beta testing forums, and be constructive.

 - You can still give feedback on the quests, zones, dungeons etc even if you don’t find any bugs.